The Patent Litigation Law Review: Nigeria

 Patent infringement and patent nullification proceedings are governed by the Rules.
-The plaintiff commences a patent infringement proceeding by filing at the registry of the Court a writ of summons,11 together with:
+The plaintiff commences patent infringement proceedings by filing a writ of summons at the registry of the Court,10 together with:

 - a statement of claim setting out the particulars of the infringement;